-As the amount of intermittent renewable energy production increases, the need for stabilising elements in the grid becomes greater.
+As the amount of intermittent renewable energy production increases, the need for stabilizing the elements in the grid becomes greater.
 Simultaneous rise of electric vehicles means that the vast majority of future energy storage capacity will have four wheels.

 Using EV's for demand response is fairly easy: you either throttle down charging power or take electricity out of the battery with bidirectional charging.
 Process just has to be based on a signal from the energy system.